-If you follow us on social media or are signed up to our newsletter, you’ll know that we recently go back from Europe.
+If you follow us on social media or are signed up for our newsletter, you’ll know that we recently go back from Europe.
 While we were away, I spent some time with my grandma in Zagreb, Croatia.
-She couldn’t quite get her head around me being vegan but she accepted it nevertheless.
+She couldn’t quite get her head around me being vegan, but she accepted it nevertheless.

-She absolutely loves cooking and has a great natural talent for it.
-She also loves to tell you what to do in the kitchen while you’re cooking.
-I was very patient with her but sometimes I did find it a little hard to make food without feeling pressure from her!
+She loves cooking and has a great natural talent for it.
+She also likes to tell you what to do in the kitchen while you’re cooking.
+I was very patient with her, but sometimes I found it a little hard to make food without feeling pressure from her!

-This dish in particular was one that she mentioned to me a day or two before I left Zagreb.
-She told me what she normally does and I took the general direction and made it my own.
-She would probably cringe if she read my instructions but luckily she doesn’t speak english!
+This dish, in particular, was one that she mentioned to me a day or two before I left Zagreb.
+My grandma told me what she usually does, and I took the general direction and made it my own.
+She would probably cringe if she read my instructions but luckily she doesn’t speak English!

 Hope you enjoy this recipe that was inspired by my grandma.
-I sometimes forget that the really plain and simple meals can also be very tasty!
+I sometimes forget that the plain and simple meals can also be delicious!

 - 1 tbs cooking oil ( use brown rice bran oil)